 Hello fellow female hiker!

 Those pesky monthly menstrual cycles can be quite an annoyance when backpacking and mountaineering, but don’t let it stop you from enjoying your outdoor adventures!
+There are plenty of options, from tampons to Diva Cups!
+Read on!

 Just like when you’re backpacking or hiking, find a private spot so you can change your stuff.
 It can get awfully cold in the mountains in the winter, so try to be quick.